Lara Croft: Tomb Raider: Critical response

-IGN gave the movie the lowest out of all the scores, a 0.0 ("Disaster") rating, condemning everything from character performances to the ending.
+IGN gave the film the lowest out of all the scores, a 0.0 ("Disaster") rating, condemning everything from character performances to the ending.

 Todd McCarthy of Variety said "[the film] has the distinction of being a major motion picture that’s far less imaginative, and quite a bit more stupid, than the interactive game it’s based on."
 McCarthy praises Jolie but says "everything else about this frenetic production is flat and unexciting."

 A positive review came from Roger Ebert, who awarded the film three out of four stars and said, "'Lara Croft Tomb Raider' elevates goofiness to an art form.
 Here is a movie so monumentally silly, yet so wondrous to look at, that only a churl could find fault."

+In 2018, IGN reported that the film was "generally regarded as one of the better video game adaptations".
+In 2021, British GQ listed Lara Croft: Tomb Raider as one of the "only video game adaptations worth watching".
+In 2023, The Vulture also commented that the film was "one of the select few times a big-budget video-game movie has actually worked."

 Accolades

-The film was nominated for two MTV Movie Awards, these awards included: Best Female Performance and Best Fight scene, but the film lost to Moulin Rouge! and Rush Hour 2 respectively.
-The film was also nominated for Teen Choice Award for Choice Movie - Drama.
-Angelina Jolie was nominated for the Worst Actress Golden Raspberry Award for her role in the film, but she lost to Mariah Carey in Glitter.

 Themes

 Director Simon West would comment a decade after its release that the creation of Lara Croft was influenced by a film market that "wasn't used to women leading summer blockbusters".
 This factor influenced his decision to cast Angelina Jolie who was not well known at the time, and not the studio's first choice (in contrast to Catherine Zeta-Jones, Ashley Judd, and Jennifer Lopez).
 West said that his decision to cast Jolie lay in the fact that "there hadn't been a female lead of an action-adventure film that had carried a film [by herself recently], and Angelina wasn't as big as some of the other actresses that were up for the part, who'd done bigger films and had a longer track record and bigger box-office grosses...
 Some of their [images] were safer than Angelina's, whose was quite dangerous.
 She had all sorts of thing written about her—some obviously not true.
 She was a young woman experimenting."

 While Lara Croft's box office totals were the highest for a female-led action film at the time, and the film inspired theme park rides and led to a sequel, West stated in 2018 that "at the time, the studio was incredibly nervous at what the outcome could have been.
 I'm surprised it's taken so long [for other female-fronted action stories to rise up], because I thought that two or three years after, there'd be 10 other movies like it cashing in on its success ...[b]ut it's amazing how things work so slowly.
 But finally The Hunger Games and Wonder Woman have caught up!"